0Hughman0/xl_link/build_docs/quickstart.rst

 	>>> xlmap
 		<XLMap: index: <XLRange: 'Sheet1'!A2:A11>, columns: <XLRange: 'Sheet1'!B1:C1>, data: <XLRange: 'Sheet1'!B2:C11>>

-so xlmap represents a `f` within Sheet1, where the index occupies A2:A11, the columns occupy B1:C1, and the data B2:C11.
+so xlmap represents ``f`` within Sheet1, where the index occupies A2:A11, the columns occupy B1:C1, and the data B2:C11.

 ``index``, ``columns`` and ``data`` are all attributes of xlmap, and can be accessed directly.